Actions & Inputs

 Icon

-The icon that appears within the Checkbox input can be overridden for the different Checkbox states.
+Override the icon within the checkbox input for different checkbox states.

 Feedback

-The feedback element is non-interactive and appears in the background behind the Checkbox input for visual feedback on hover.
+The feedback element is non-interactive and appears in the background behind the checkbox input on hover.

 Label

-In the case of needing a label on the left (start) of a Checkbox, this can be set via the labelPosition
+You can add a label on the left (start) of a checkbox using the labelPosition prop.

 Fieldset